fiqih131/contract-deployments/setup-templates/template-switch-to-permissioned-game/README.md

 ## Description

-This task contains two scripts.
-One for deploying new versions of the `FaultDisputeGame` and `PermissionedDisputeGame` contracts, and one for updating the `DisputeGameFactory` contract to reference the new dispute game contracts.
+This task contains a single script that will update the `respectedGameType` and `retirementTimestamp` in the AnchorStateRegistry.
+This can only be done by the
+"Optimism Guardian Multisig" which is a single-nested multisig controlled by the OP Security Council.

 ## Procedure